lucylow/En_francais_si_vous_plait-/README.md

 ## Motivation

 * Implementation of **Fairseq's Machine Learning Sequence Modeling toolkit in PyTorch**
-* Neural Network machine translation converting text from source language into matching text in a target language
+* Machine language translation transformer model from [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762)
 * Business applications to learn the tone of customer's communications and responds with an appropriate tone